solita/solita.github.com/_posts/2020-12-22-aws-antipatterns.md

 ## Antipattern #5: Misconfigured networks

 This is more akin to the traditional wisdom, also related to the blast radius discussed earlier.
-If you put all your resources in the same network, which is what is again shown in many tutorials, and often done when doing something in a rush, it means if any part is compromised, it may have access to other parts. Ít can be okay to just have that one network, as long as you have subnets, security groups, and access control lists configured properly.
+If you put all your resources in the same network, which is what is again shown in many tutorials, and often done when doing something in a rush, it means if any part is compromised, it may have access to other parts.
+It can be okay to just have that one network, as long as you have subnets, security groups, and access control lists configured properly.
 If you don't - it means if someone can exploit a library vulnerability in your web layer, they may have way too much access to any other servers, services running in the same network.
 And if someone can run exploit code in that machine, it would seem to be coming from within, from that network, so might have wider permissions than a call from outside.
 In some cases, the whole network may have exposed way too many vulnerable ports for the public internet to find.

 ![SSH port wide open to the world, thank you launch wizard 2!](/img/aws-antipatterns/security_group_open_ssh.png)